beckym223/manual_work/E6_long_edited.md

 between the different selves who are the same person at somewhat different ages, is failing to address adequately the underlying issues.'?
 And
-9 The growth of two-career families has altered the na-  ture of this concern and presumably the most sensible  design for the system, but has not made the problem go  away.
-There is a tension in social security systems, just as  there is in income taxation, between treatment of individu-  als and treatment of the family.
-Diversity in the way re- sources are allocated within different families affects the evaluation of different benefit designs.
-10 More generally, there is a difference between taking a  model literally and taking it seriously-which involves  learning from models in order to think about a reality that is  more complex than is captured in any model-indeed that is
-4
-MARCH 2004

 ### ---Economics-2004-0-06.txt---